 The purpose of the infant institution was reported by the Board of Trustees: “Looking across the years... we saw coming out of Western Baptist Theological Seminary, men and women schooled to preach and teach the eternal truths of God’s Word and the redemptive love and blood of our Lord Jesus Christ.
 We saw pupils of sound teachers occupying pulpits and mission fields around the world.”

 In 1944 the Board of Trustees acquired the present five-acre campus in Portland, OR.
 Classes at the new site convened in the fall of that year.
 To make residential seminary education accessible to key cities on the West Coast, Western has also established two degree-granting campuses in Northern California.
 In 1985, the San Jose campus launched on the grounds of Calvary Church in Los Gatos, CA and later moved to its current Santa Clara location in 2010.
-The Sacramento, CA campus has been at Arcade Church in 1991, and moved to its new Rocklin location at Creekside Church in 2014.
+The Sacramento, CA campus was founded at Arcade Church in 1991, and moved to its new Rocklin location at Creekside Church in 2014.
 The Seattle Teaching Site was launched in 2014 and resides on the campus of Doxa Church in Bellevue, Washington.